top of page

 Tree133's mission is to preserve trees and empower people.
 We deliver this mission by providing sound advice and quality care for your trees.
 As Seattle's Tree Protection Codes and requirements evolve, we are committed to following these rules with integrity and transparency.

-These new requirements are a significant change for all tree service providers and property owners throughout the City.
+These new requirements are a significant change for all tree service providers and property owners throughout the city.
 We are working with other local arborists in the newly formed Seattle Arborist Association to grow our urban forest through advancement and support

 of the profession of arboriculture.